"If this music transports you into a haunting, mysterious dream world, don’t worry about it – it’s only doing its job.” – Ingram Marshall

 In February 2022 the New York Philharmonic Orchestra conducted by Santtu-Matias Rouvali gives the US premiere of the title piece Saudade from this album.
 The composer explains that Saudade in Portuguese means a deep emotional state of nostalgic or profound melancholic longing for an absent something or someone that one loves..."In my personal experience this notion of Saudade symbolizes the stratum of multiple yearnings—the death of my father and my immigration to the USA.
 For the last decade this thread of longing has been woven into my life, coloring all experiences.".
 As music journalist Frank J. Oteri puts it in the liner notes for the album, Martinaitytė’s music “conjures both the imposing grandeur and the fragile minutiae of the external and the internal world.”

 Based in New York City, Žibuoklė Martinaitytė has been making inroads in the U.S. with her music emerging at festivals and an appearance on radio host John Schaefer's New Sounds.
 In 2020 she was awarded the Guggenheim Fellowship and the prestigious Lithuanian Government Award for her creative work.
-In 2022 she received the Medal of Honor from the president of Lithuania.
+In 2022 she received the Medal of Honor from the president of Lithuania, and in 2024 she was awarded the Goddard Lieberson Fellowship by the American Academy of Arts and Letters.
 Her solo CD In Search of Lost Beauty.... released on the Starkland label in 2019, received 2 gold medals at the Global Music Awards for Best Composer and Best Album.

 Given by WQXR radio the name of "textural magician", Žibuoklė creates subtly changing multi-layered textures of sounds that have become the generative structural force of her music.
 BBC magazine stated that "a fascination with timbre and texture central to Martinaitytė’s creative purpose: music is an art of time, yet she is more interested in exploring sound through moment-by-moment shifts in foreground and background than through linear processes."